 Neo Exdeath - Final Boss

 Exdeath the "tree" uses a very unsettling "Void" attack which just makes one character disappear!
 After he is defeated he transforms into a multi-headed, crazy boss, possibly the hardest final boss in the entire series.
 It uses a variety of status problems, physical attacks, magic attacks, defensive spells, and the almighty Almagest spell.
 Winner of the Most Psychedelic Background award.
-See also FF5 Characters.
+See also

 Expand Images